ray-project/ray/python/ray/ray_operator/README.md

 The KubeRay operator automatically configures a `/dev/shm` volume for each Ray pod's object store.
 There is no need to specify this volume in the RayCluster CR.

+### Don't specify metadata.name in podTemplates
+Do not specify `metadata.name` in the pod templates specifying head pod and worker pod configurations; as of KubeRay 0.3.0 this may prevent the KubeRay operator from launching multiple worker pods.
+See [KubeRay issue 582][KubeRay582].

+The KubeRay operator chooses unique pod names using the Ray cluster name and worker groups' `groupName`.

 ### Namespace-scoped operation.
 Similar to the legacy Ray Operator, it is possible to run the KubeRay operator at single-namespace scope.
 See the [KubeRay documentation][KubeRaySingleNamespace] for details.